grafana/plugin-tools/packages/plugin-e2e/README.md

 ## Get started

-Checkout our [`Get started`](https://grafana.com/developers/plugin-tools/e2e-test-a-plugin/get-started) guide for detailed instructions on how to install, configure, write tests and run your e2e tests in CI.
+Checkout our [`Get started`](https://grafana.com/developers/plugin-tools/e2e-test-a-plugin/get-started) guide for detailed instructions on how to install, configure, write tests and run your end-to-end tests in CI.

 ### Prerequisites